scalabli/quo/docs/quickstart.rst

 concept which allows you to bundle your scripts with all requirements into a virtualenv.

-Click is perfectly equipped to work with that and in fact the rest of the documentation will assume that you are writing applications through setuptools.
+quo is perfectly equipped to work with that and in fact the rest of the documentation will assume that you are writing applications through setuptools.